MathieuCarriere/perslay/README.md

 # How to call and use PersLay

-PersLay takes four arguments: the first three ones are **output** which is the list that will contain the output of PersLay, **name** which is a string defining the name of the PersLay operation for tensorflow, **diag** which is a numpy array containing the persistence diagrams, and the fourth argument is a python dictionary containing the parameters of PersLay.
+PersLay takes four arguments:

+  * the first three ones are: **output** which is the list that will contain the output of PersLay, **name** which is a string defining the name of the PersLay operation for tensorflow, and **diag** which is a numpy array containing the persistence diagrams.

+  * the fourth argument is a python dictionary containing the parameters of PersLay.
 This dictionary must have the following keys:

     | **name** | **description** |
     | --- | --- |